keithreid-sfw/how_to_add_new_julia_version_jupyter/README.md

 then it should turn up in your list of kernels in the notebook

-also remember to add all yoru dependiceis again
+also remember to add all your dependencies again

 in the REPL